RachelSa/regenerating-dinosaurs/README.md

 ## Questions:
-What do you like about their existing documentation?
+What do you like about Heroku's existing documentation?
   - Readable; no unnecessary jargon
   - Copy and paste code snippets and commands
   - Includes steps to confirm everything is working properly